QCDHUB/database/jets/readme.md

 3. dataset 10072 is a copy of dataset 10002 except

-    - it adds all systematic uncertainties in 10002 in quadrature to give one single overall systematic uncertainty
+    - it separates the total systematic uncertainty into components
-    - it treats this one single systematic uncertainty as uncorrelated
+    - it treats the systematic uncertainties correlated as described in the paper

 4. dataset 19999 is a test dataset